-You will no longer be eligible for coverage under the Plan if you become employed in the building trades by an employer who is not required to make contributions to the Plan on your behalf (either directly or indirectly through a reciprocity agreement).
+You will no longer be eligible for coverage under the Plan if you become employed in the building trades by an employer who is not required to make contributions to the Plan on your behalf under the Metal Building and Canopy Agreement (either directly or indirectly through a reciprocity agreement).
 Your coverage and that of your Dependents will end on and after the day you work in such employment.
-In addition, if your eligibility for coverage ends due to such employment, you will lose any accumulated hours/money remaining in your hour/money bank account.
-However, you may be eligible to elect COBRA Continuation Coverage (please see the COBRA Continuation Coverage section).
+You may be eligible to elect COBRA Continuation Coverage (please see the COBRA Continuation Coverage section).

-You will lose eligibility for coverage for yourself and your eligible Dependents and you will not be allowed to make self-payments to continue your eligibility, if you:
+You will lose eligibility for coverage for yourself and your eligible Dependents, if you:

-- Become employed by an employer in the building trades who is not required to make contributions to this Plan on your behalf; or - Prior to retirement, are no longer available (other than due to a disability) for work at the trade in the jurisdiction of a participating Local Union for a Contributing Employer.
+- Become employed by an employer in the building trades who is not required to make contributions to this Plan on your behalf under the Metal Building and Canopy Agreement; or - You are no longer available for work at the trade in the jurisdiction of a participating Local Union for a Contributing Employer under the Metal Building and Canopy Agreement.